Updated: April 16, 2026

 If you had an LMIA revoked in the past two years.

-Q: What are the limits for low-wage positions?
+What are the limits for low-wage positions?

 Low-wage applications are subject to stricter rules than high-wage ones.
 Employers must demonstrate more rigorous recruitment efforts to show that no Canadians or permanent residents are available for the role.
 In addition, as of October 2025, work permits for low-wage positions are typically issued for a shorter duration—one year only, compared to longer terms for high-wage jobs.
+As of April 1, 2026, employers applying for a low-wage LMIA must advertise for a minimum of 8 consecutive weeks (up from 4 weeks) within the 3 months before submitting the application.
+Employers must also target youth in their recruitment methods.
+Work permits for low-wage positions are typically limited to one year.

 Most employers cannot fill more than 10% of their workforce at a single site with low-wage foreign hires.
 In certain essential sectors—such as construction, food manufacturing, hospitals, and residential care facilities—the cap is higher, at 20%.
-Some low-wage roles in Montreal and Laval are also temporarily ineligible.
+Additionally, from April 1, 2026 to March 31, 2027, eligible employers in rural areas outside census metropolitan areas may retain their current proportion of low-wage workers or benefit from a 15% cap, depending on their province or territory.

-Q: How does the unemployment rate affect my application?
+How does the unemployment rate affect my application?

 If your worksite is in a Census Metropolitan Area (CMA) with an unemployment rate of 6% or higher, applications for low-wage positions (below the provincial median wage) may be refused.
 You must check the postal code to confirm which CMA applies.

-Q: Who Will Pay for LMIA in Canada?
+Who Will Pay for LMIA in Canada?

 Employers are responsible to cover all expenses associated with the Labour Market Impact Assessment application process.
 Under Canadian legislation, it is explicitly forbidden for employers to transfer any of these costs to foreign workers, either directly or indirectly.
 It is also important to ensure that recruiters and any third parties involved in the recruitment of foreign workers refrain from imposing any charges on these workers for any reason.
 Breaching this rule can result in serious consequences, such as the obligation to refund fees to the worker, exclusion from the foreign worker program, substantial fines, and the possibility of facing legal action.

-Q: What if my foreign worker quits or underperforms?
+What if my foreign worker quits or underperforms?

 When a foreign employee resigns or underperforms, you should handle the situation just as you would with any Canadian worker—using the same performance management and termination processes applied across your workforce.
 The key difference is the additional reporting obligation when a positive LMIA was used to hire the individual.